tconfrey/BrainTool/README.md

 <img src="/site/AppStoreCollatoral/EditButtons.png" alt="edit buttons" style="border:solid; border-width:thin; width:75%;">

 <hr/>
 All your data is stored on your Google Drive in a plain text file that can be separately edited, backed-up or shared.
 Everything is kept securely within your Google ecosystem and nowhere else.
 Your BrainTool file is structured as an [org-mode](http://orgmode.org) file.
-If you are an orgmode user, or just a text note taker, the file is fully editable and can be synced with the extension.
+If you are an orgmode user, or just a plain text note taker, the file is fully editable and can be synced with the extension.
 The BrainTool panel in Chrome uses the org-mode tree structure but concentrates on the links within your notes thus unifying two primary ways to capture information.

 <br/>
 <img src="/site/AppStoreCollatoral/Emacs.png" alt="emacs org-mode" style="border:solid; border-width:thin;">